Stockmann's disclosure policy

 Members of Stockmann's management meet representatives of the capital markets and the media.
 The aim of these meetings is to provide background information on Stockmann and its operating environment.
 The discussions are based on information either published previously by Stockmann or that is widely available on the market, and no new information that might affect the value of the company's share is disclosed.

-Stockmann complies with the insider guidelines prepared by the Nasdaq Helsinki Oy.
+Stockmann complies with the Guidelines for Insiders prepared by the NASDAQ Helsinki.

-Stockmann also observes a 30-day silent period before the publication of the interim report and the financial statement bulletin.
-During this time Stockmann does not comment on the company's sales or earnings performance or its future outlook.
+Stockmann observes a 30-day silent period before the publication of the interim report and the financial statement bulletin.
+During this time Stockmann does not comment on the company's financial position, earnings performance or its future outlook.

 Stockmann uses stock exchange and press releases, financial reports, its website, and meetings and events as the main channels of communication.